 Solar panels or modules are tested in laboratories under Standard Test Conditions.
 STC are industry-standard conditions used to measure the amount of power produced by different modules under the same conditions.

 1. The temperature of the cell should be 25ºC.

 2. Solar irradiance level should be 1000W per square meter.
 (This is the amount of light energy falling on a given surface at a given time.)

 3. Air mass 1.5 spectra.

+The area occupied by the panels has a significant role to play while choosing solar panels for home.
 Solar Panel Efficiency matters, but it is not the only factor to consider.
 As the panel efficiency is directly proportional to electricity generation per m2, this means a more efficient solar panel will take slightly lesser space than a less efficient panel.
-If you consider roof space, the more efficient solar panels should be your first choice.
-Currently, majority of the panels have efficiency between 15% to 20%.
+If you consider roof space, high output solar panels should be your first choice.
+Currently, the majority of the panels have an efficiency between 15% to 20%.
 Only very high-efficiency panels go up to 22% or 23%.